 Internet of Thinking

-The report suggests that hardware is the next big thing.
+The report suggests hardware is the next big thing.
 Survey results show 62 percent of feds believe it’ll be critical to leverage custom hardware or hardware accelerators over the next two years to meet the computing demands of intelligence systems — that is, the growth of robotics, immersive reality, AI and connected devices.